-In the following few years, members of the Bellarine Club (now Geelong & District Carriage Drivers Inc) embraced the Indoor competitions.
+In the following few years, members of the Bellarine Harness for Pleasure Club (now Geelong & District Carriage Competitors Inc.) embraced the Indoor competitions.
 Their intention was to implement an off-season competition that the club members could operate, with minimum fuss.
 The Bellarine competitions were also very successful.
 In fact, they were so successful that the Bellarine Club decided to offer an Indoor series to Victoria, encouraging other clubs to host qualifying competitions.

 Without the foresight of these members and their clubs, we would not have the opportunity to enjoy our current Indoor competitions.
-In addition, we would also lack our ability to offer these events as a platform, encouraging new drivers, and officials, to develop their competition driving skills.
+In addition, we would also lack our ability to offer these events as a platform, encouraging new competitors, and officials, to develop their competition driving skills.

-In August 2016, the Victorian branch offered the share the Indoor Rules with other ACDS Clubs throughout Australia.
+In August 2016, the Victorian Branch offered to share the Indoor Rules with other ACDS Clubs throughout Australia.

-ACDS HORSE WELFARE POLICY
+HORSE WELFARE POLOCY